The Ultimate Guide for Framemeister

 - SMART_X2: same as SMART_X1, but doubles the integer scaling

-- UNDER: shrinks the output image to fit it into the screen
+- UNDER: shrinks the output image to fit it to the screen

 - NORMAL2: improves the image in 4:3 format

 - COLOR_SET: allows you to change different colour settings.
 Since Framemeister doesn’t process RGB directly, some colours may look a bit off.
-You can adjust the here.
+You can adjust them here.

 - SHARPNESS: don’t go over value 2, leave at 0 or 1

 - VISUAL_SET: these options allow you to adjust the display position on the screen